-Teignbridge has an impressive coastline extending across its southern boundary..
+Teignbridge has an impressive coastline.
 This dominant landscape feature is of fundamental importance to the history, economy and culture of the District.
 The coastline provides residents and visitors with opportunities for work in tourism and maritime industries as well as recreational opportunities and an exceptionally attractive place to play and relax.